-The French quarter near Stanthorpe, south-east of Brisbane, begins with the town of Amiens and along the old railway line there is Messines, Bapaume and Passchendaele.
+The French quarter near Stanthorpe, south-west of Brisbane, begins with the town of Amiens and along the old railway line there is Messines, Bapaume and Passchendaele.
 Then there’s Pozieres, Bullecourt and Fleurbaix.

 These parts of the Granite Belt, which are now rich with orchards and vegetable farms, began as Soldier Settlements after the First World War.

 The scheme was one of the first joint Commonwealth/State initiatives in Australia after Federation.